Intrinsic and Apparent Singularities in Flat Differential Systems: Introduction

-Our main result is then the effectively computable characterization of intrinsic singularities.
-For this purpose, we use the necessary and sufficient conditions for the existence of local flat outputs of \cite{Levine-11} (alternative approaches to compute flat outputs may also be found in \cite{ABMP-ieee-95,Antritt_2010}).
-They are exploited in the following way.
+To briefly describe this result, we start from the necessary and sufficient conditions for the existence of local flat outputs of meromorphic systems of \cite{Levine-11}\footnote{Other approaches to flatness characterization may be found in \cite{ABMP-ieee-95,Cht,Antritt_2010}}.
+It consists in firstly transforming the system \eqref{eq::explicit_form} in the locally equivalent implicit form: